THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 12/2021: I will visit the Secure Learning Lab at UIUC, working with Professor [Bo Li](https://aisecure.github.io/) (start from 2022).
 * 12/2021: One paper is accepted by the AAAI 2022.
-Its codes will be released soon.
+Its codes have been released on Github.
 * 11/2021: One paper is accepted by the Pattern Recognition.
 * 11/2021: One paper is accepted by the IEEE IoT Journal.
 * 09/2021: One paper is accepted by the Pattern Recognition.